vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ```
 Cluster creation takes approximately 15-20 minutes to complete.
 Verify the health of the cluster and validate the cluster labels applied.

-1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
+1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the Shared Service cluster.
     <!-- /* cSpell:disable */ -->
      ```bash
-    ## verify the workload  service cluster creation
+    ## verify the Shared Service cluster creation

     tanzu cluster list
     NAME                 NAMESPACE  STATUS   CONTROLPLANE  WORKERS  KUBERNETES        ROLES   PLAN  TKR